 On the Bigfoot page, I will be using funny Bigfoot-related images I haven’t used in the past along with Amazon affiliate links to Bigfoot related products and a few links to articles relating to Bigfoot.

 The Grace Bible Church is a bit more challenging as there isn’t a blog for the church.
-So most links will be either to a worship album they are trying to get people to download or to simply articles relating to Christianity.
-Images will be spiritual related or funny.
+So most links will be either to a worship album or to articles relating to Christianity.
+Images will be spiritual-related or funny.

-To get true data on whether Reach is impacted by apps, I wanted to ensure every app posted different types of content and in different time slots and days per week.
+To get true data on whether Reach is impacted by 3rd party scheduling apps, I wanted to ensure every app posted different types of content and in different time slots and days per week.